 Longevity Risk: Living Longer And The Increasing Retirement Burden

 Centenarians – those individuals who reach 100 years of age or more – used to make headlines.
-Living to 100 years used to be a somewhat rare occurrence, but recent research indicates that babies born today could expect to exceed 100 years of age on average.
+Living to 100 years used to be a somewhat rare occurrence, but recent research suggests the world’s centenarian population is likely to accelerate.
 Such changing demographic patterns are significantly altering how governments and the private sector forecast health care spending and account for their future pension liabilities.
 When you consider that social safety programs, such as the Medicare and Social Security programs in the U.S., were designed to start taking care of people at around 65 years of age, the ever-increasing life expectancy around the world is already causing strain.
 With a retirement gap, the difference between pension fund obligations and the assets available to fulfill them are some $1 trillion – and longevity risk continues to add to the gap.

 Such dynamics have far-reaching implications for pension planning – especially for employers.
 Roselyn Feinsod, senior partner and U.S. regional practice leader, Retirement at Aon, notes: “organizations are managing their pension and retirement obligations, while at the same time, helping their employees – who now largely own the retirement savings burden – plan for the future.”